HelinData/SGM_API_Documentation/README.md

    - Ensures system stability during extended operation
    - Provides baseline control when no other mechanisms are active

 The cyclic writer serves as a reliability enhancement, ensuring that the intended system state persists even over extended operational periods without active intervention.

+##### Rate limiting & setpoint update rate

+Although Solar inverters are usually capable of high rates of change in their output, that is not always allowed by regulations and / or other hardware such as transformers.
+For certain usage like trading it can be beneficial to update setpoints more often.
+But by updating more often the risk grows that a full on/off cycle is taking it's toll on the installed electric system.
+Therfore we use a rate limiter that will limit the rate of change on the final setpoint sent to the hardware.

+We follow the regulations that are designed for this purpose.
+The dutch [grid regulations](https://www.netbeheernederland.nl/sites/default/files/2024-02/e02_-_20231223_-_20240116_-_netcode_elektriciteit.pdf) state two ways to set this up:
+- 0 to full power in 5 minutes (20%/min) for normal use (page 32)
+- faster for FFR and other balancing functionalities (up to 4s on to off)

+The default setting is 20% as prescribed by the grid regulations.
+If you need a faster interaction, that is to be verified both legally and functionally with the party responsible for the operation of the asset.

+The setting can be changed thorugh the API on a per-site basis as found in [Site Rate limiting]().

 ### Key Capabilities